 The Cornea Team at Ophthalmic Consultants of the Capital Region

-Dr. Singh will work with a team of our optometrists and general ophthalmologists to manage all levels of corneal disease, providing the latest technology in advanced clinical treatments and surgical procedures.
+Our surgeons work with a team of our optometrists and general ophthalmologists to manage all levels of corneal disease, providing the latest technology in advanced clinical treatments and surgical procedures.
 Our team is committed to helping you attain your best possible vision and slowing or stopping the corneal disease in order to preserve as much of your vision as possible through the use of advanced treatments.

 Five Convenient Locations